Animal product alternatives (or alternative proteins) are meat, eggs, and dairy products not made from living animals.

 There are two broad categories of alternatives:

-- Plant-based products made from plants and/or fungi.
-Plant-based meats and milks are already stocked in supermarkets, on the menu in some restaurants and fast-food chains.
+- Plant-based products made from plants or fungi.
+Plant-based meats and milks are already stocked in supermarkets, and on the menus of some restaurants and fast-food chains.
 Estimates suggest that global plant-based meat retail value increased from $2.8 billion in 2017 to $5.6 billion in 2021.

 - Cultivated meat is real animal meat produced by cultivating animal cells directly rather than raising an entire animal.
-Currently, such meat is significantly more expensive than animal meat and production quantities are very small.
-There has been a lot of disagreement about when such products might become cost-competitive.
+As of 2023, such meat is significantly more expensive than animal meat and production quantities are very small.
+There has been considerable disagreement about when such products might become cost-competitive.
 Forecasts by Rethink Priorities suggest limited production through 2050.
-Many cultured meat companies make much more optimistic claims but so far many of their predictions turned out to be wrong.
+Many cultured meat companies make much more optimistic claims, but so far many of their predictions turned out to be wrong.

 - Acellular agriculture, or fermentation, is the process of using microorganisms to produce proteins and fats (as opposed to whole animal cells), e.g. for dairy and eggs.
 The technical challenges in fermentation appear more surmountable than in cultivated meat.